As search for 2 teens resumes, EnCon police issue warning about more water flowing into the Farmington River

-AVON, CT (WFSB) - A search for two teens last seen swimming in the Farmington River will continue Monday in the Avon area.
+AVON, CT (WFSB) - A search for two teens last seen swimming in the Farmington River continued Monday in the Avon and Burlington areas.

 FARMINGTON, CT (WFSB) - The search for two Plainville teens last seen swimming in the Farmington River continued Sunday.